QuineDot/rust-learning/src/dyn-trait-coercions.md

 // let _: <dyn Trait as Trait>::Foo = todo!();
 ```

-Although it produces is awarning, you can still *optionally* specify the
+Although it produces a warning, you can still *optionally* specify the
 associated type, even though it's not usable by the `dyn Trait` itself.
 Note also that this does result in incompatible types and limits the
 possible coercions: